 - The tank is contained by a steel frame and harness for safety.

 - There is a wide choice of sizes (65) and can be customised at no premium.

 - A 10-year warranty on material and workmanship provides assurance of quality.

-To get advice on the best water tank for your situation, call us at Salmon Plumbing and one of our staff members would be happy to help.
+To get advice on the best rainwater tanks for your situation in the Brisbane area, call us at Salmon Plumbing and one of our staff members would be happy to help.